isomerpages/mlaw-corp/news/speeches/_posts/2026-09-13-post-Speech by Minister Edwin Tong at COMPASS Awards 2026.md

 ---
 26 August 2026 Posted in [Speeches](/news/speeches)

-Professor Jeremy Monteiro, Chairman of COMPASS
+Professor Jeremy Monteiro, Chairman of COMPASS<br>

-Board of Directors of COMPASS
+Board of Directors of COMPASS<br>

-Dr Edmund Lam, CEO and Executive Director of COMPASS
+Dr Edmund Lam, CEO and Executive Director of COMPASS<br>

-All members of COMPASS
+All members of COMPASS<br>

-Distinguished guests
+Distinguished guests<br>

-ladies and gentlemen
+ladies and gentlemen<br>

 **Introduction**